vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 BALANCE DATA REMOVE 192.168.0.8:9779,192.168.0.9:9779;
 ```

-Nebula Graph will start a balance task, migrate the storage partitions in storage3 and storage4, and then remove them from the cluster.
+NebulaGraph will start a balance task, migrate the storage partitions in storage3 and storage4, and then remove them from the cluster.

 !!! note